-Huge moorland fire burned for 20 hours
+Helicopter drops water on moorland fire

+A helicopter has been used to drop water over a huge moorland fire that broke out in the Peak District.

-A moorland fire in the Peak District, which police believe may be suspicious, burned for 20 hours on an area the size of 53 football pitches.
+The fire at Big Moor, Derbyshire, damaged an area the size of 53 football pitches from midday on Monday.

-The blaze at Big Moor near Baslow, Derbyshire, started at midday on Monday and was put out at 08:00 BST.

-Crews were initially called to tackle a fire on 12 acres (five ha), but that later rose to 106 acres (43ha).
+Firefighters were initially called to tackle the blaze on 12 acres (5 ha), but that later rose to 106 acres (43ha) before it was put out by 08:00 BST.

-Derbyshire's Rural Crime Team said their initial suspicions were that the fire was started deliberately.
+Pennine Helicopters, which dropped the water, said the "dramatic footage captures the drama of the day".

+A passer-by captured the video and photographs of the fire, which firefighters said is being treated as suspicious.

-Just two weeks ago, the fire service said a wildfire in the Peak District's Goyt Valley was also believed to have been started on purpose..
+Just two weeks ago, the fire service said a wildfire in the Peak District's Goyt Valley was also believed to have been started on purpose.

 Incident commander Steve Wells, from Derbyshire Fire and Rescue Service, said: "Firefighters worked tremendously hard fighting what is an extremely large area of moorland on fire."